bebanjo/labels/readme.md

 4. Run `bin/build` to generate the PDF

-5. If you run into layout problems there is a `debug` flag

 ### Tips for printing

 - Page default is `A4`, but always choose `A4 borderless` when printing